What is the Bicycle Mayor Network?

-The Bicycle Mayor and Leaders Program is a global initiative to accelerate the progress of cycling in cities.
+The Bicycle Mayor Network is a global initiative to accelerate the progress of cycling in cities.

 Commonly referred to as ‘Bicycle Mayors’, these changemakers act on local needs but by connecting them across a global network we elevate their profile and influence.
 They are able to rapidly share ideas, challenges, and solutions, creating a truly radical shift in city cycling attitudes and approaches.